On input-to-state stability verification of identified models obtained by Koopman operator: Preliminaries

 \section{Preliminaries}

 This section introduces the lifting approach based on utilizing the Koopman operator, which can be represented as a matrix after projection.
 Based on that, the relationship between the Koopman operator and system identification is clarified.
-Then, the \emph{Extended Dynamic Mode Decomposition} (EDMD) algorithm (see \emph{e.g.}, \cite{Williams2015}) is shown for approximating the Koopman operator so that a system identification can be realized.
+Then, the EDMD algorithm (see \emph{e.g.}, \cite{Williams2015}) is shown for approximating the Koopman operator so that a system identification can be realized.